-We have made a couple of enhancements to the website, for further information please see the FAQ 's, the enhancements are:
+We have made a couple of enhancements to the website:

-- A parent of a child attending any London school can now use this website to check their eligibility.
+A parent of a child attending any LGfL school can now use this website to check their eligibility.

 As the government has now introduced free school meals for all children in Key Stage 1, it is more important than ever for schools to know how many pupils would otherwise be eligible for free meals as this may allow schools to apply for extra funding.
 These funds enable schools to take on more staff, invest in additional equipment, resources and activities to benefit all their children.